 Resources noted with * are affiliate links.
 I will get a small commission if you make a purchase via this link.
 Please know that I do not recommend anything I don’t wholeheartedly support and find valuable!

-ConvertKit* – This year I finally made the leap from my previous email service to ConvertKit.
+ConvertKit* – In 2017 year I made the leap from my previous email service to ConvertKit.
 I could go on about CK and email marketing all day, but the best thing to know about CK is their super special abilities to automate your emails and tag subscribers.
 Wanna set up to where new subscribers automatically get a special series of welcome emails?
 Or customers automatically get a coupon code to encourage repeat buys?
 Use CK’s automation for this.
 Want to send an email to just those who bought a certain item?
 Or to everyone EXCEPT those who bought this item?
 Use CK’s awesome tagging ability for this.
 The possibilities are endless, and CK allows you to save time, set up awesome sales funnels, and best of all – NOT ANNOY YOUR SUBSCRIBERS!

 MailerLite – This is a great middle ground email service.
 It has many of the advanced functionality of something like CK, but it’s a lot more affordable.

 Interact – Interact is a super cool platform that allows users to build interactive quizzes, polls, and giveaways.
 You can utilize these tolls to gather email leads, provide value to potential customers through personalized quiz results, and much more.
 I’ve gone tons of tips and ideas for how to use quizzes to grow your biz right here.